bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 **V2 workflow**

-1. Create an option (for example, Color)
+1. Create an option (for example, Color).

 This will only create an option with no values added.